Boston College MHA Program Virtual Information Session

 Rebecca: Hi everyone, I’m Rebecca, I currently work at Brigham’s women’s hospital as a senior project manager in the finance department.
 I am currently in my last class right now, and I am so excited.

 Emily: Thank you Rebecca.
-And Bazel Terov, can we have a little bit on you?
+And Basel Tarab, can we have a little bit on you?

-Bazel: Yes, hi, my name is Bazel Terov and I am a physician by training and I came here from Syria.
-Currently, I work in Boston’s children’s hospital as a patient’s relation specialist.
-I’m also a member of the Ethics committee of Boston’s children’s.
+Basel: Yes, hi, my name is Basel Tarab and I am a physician by training and I came here from Syria.
+Currently, I work in Boston’s Children’s Hospital as a patient’s relation specialist.
+I’m also a member of the Ethics committee of Boston Children’s.
 I have been in Boston College MHA program for a year, and I still have three years to go.

 So, the Boston College MHA is housed in the Woods College of Advancing Studies.
 There’s a number of particular, or unique colleges here on campus, and they are all part of the BC experience.
 Woods College is one of the oldest colleges here at Boston College.
 And we’re very focused on preparing degree programs that really serve the needs of busy working professionals.